 As we always say, it is important to ensure that you look for a well respected, well -qualified dog trainer or behaviourist that promotes the use of positive training techniques.

 Training classes can be great for new dog owners and for learning a specific skill, like agility

 There are LOTS of training gadgets and gizmos on the doggy market.
+You can find all kinds of dog training equipment if you look hard enough.
 Many offer what seems to be like great quick fix solutions.
 Quick fixes can often backfire dramatically and we would always recommend putting the work in.
 You will see longer lasting, more effective results and it will also result in a stronger bond between you and your dog.
 Many of the quick fixes out there rely on aversives, your dog receives a punishment for doing something you don’t want, and this often is in the form of pain.

 Not only is it unfair to use a painful technique to train your dog but often the pain can make your dog lash out aggressively eventually when they have had enough.
 Sometimes they will just completely shut down at first, too afraid and unable to do anything else.
 This is not actually dealing with the problem though and surely it is fairer for your dog to work with them in a positive fashion and one that does not rely on you only having success because they are frightened or in pain?

-Some of the training tools that are on our list of NON recommended products include:
+Some of the training tools that are on our list of NON recommended dog training equipment include:

 When used frequently, some dog’s can start to become desensitised to the pain and so the owner has to keep turning up the ferocity of the shock to get the reaction that they want.
 This can result in horrific injuries as the force of the shock is too strong.